 In the Buddhist conception of the world, there is no Original Sin.
 Everything and everyone is intrinsically good; evil is a learned trait, determined by the choices and decisions which one makes.

 Look at small children, younger than five -- they’re happy, playful, joyful -- and you were once the same way, but no longer.
 Life drags people down by drugging them with Four Poisons, until the spirit within them succumbs to the Four Sicknesses which they inflict, resulting in the incurable pathology which is the human condition.
 The Four Poisons, and the Sicknesses they cause, are:

 - Confusion / fascination / perplexity / hesitation.

 - Surprise / wonder / astonishment.

 By developing fudōshin, others will perceive you as invincible (or crazy), and they will lose the desire to fight you.
 By developing fudōshin, you will in part, reclaim your “beginner’s mind” -- the raw enthusiasm and curiosity of a new incoming student.
 By doing so, you will be ready for anything, open to everything, and more prepared to deal with life, because life is a constant barrage of new experiences.
-Even when you die, you’re doing it for the first time.
+Even when you die, you’ll be doing it for the first time.

 As such, Goshin-Jutsu (literally: “body-protecting art”) is a segue into Gōshin-Jutsu (literally: “hard-mind art”).